better-step/abs/README.md

 ## Description
-ABS-CAD is a Python + C++ toolkit that turns the raw B-Rep information stored in **HDF5** CAD datasets into immediately useful geometry:
+ABS-HDF5 is a Python + C++ toolkit that turns the raw B-Rep information stored in **HDF5** CAD datasets into immediately useful geometry:

 * read **curves, surfaces, topology** into convenient Python objects